Official websites use .gov

 Benefits of our work

-Fatoata’s Sami a Taeao Ocean Acidification Education Program will educate students about a critical environmental issue, bring awareness to the community, and empower them to become advocates for change in American Samoa.
+Fatoata’s Sami a Taeao Ocean Acidification Education Program will educate students about a critical environmental issue, bring awareness to the community, and empower them to engage in new careers and enhance capacity in American Samoa.
 This fosters increased literacy in ocean acidification among youth, educators, and the public.
 Participants receive hands-on experience with the research and observing assets and data in the region to strengthen their skills and also connection to ocean acidification.
 This work also results in mitigation options for local communities.

 Investigators